What is in this leaflet?

 Wash your hands thoroughly after applying Daivobet® ointment on any part of your body, unless your hands are being treated.

 Thoroughly wash your hands prior to handling infants or children.

 Take care not to get Daivobet® ointment in your eyes.
 If this happens, rinse your eyes with clean water and tell your doctor.

 Avoid getting Daivobet® ointment on your face, scalp, mouth or eyes accidentally (see above).

 If any skin irritation develops, wash off the Daivobet® ointment.

-When to use Daivobet® ointment preparations
+When to use Daivobet® ointment

 Apply Daivobet® ointment once a day (either morning or night), unless otherwise directed by your doctor.